cltk/cltk/docs/greek.rst

 Greek
 *****

 Converting Beta Code to Unicode
 ===============================

-Note that incoming strings need to begin with an ``r`` and that the Beta Code must follow immediately after the intital ``"""``, as in input line 2, below.
+Note that incoming strings need to begin with an ``r`` and that the Beta Code must follow immediately after the initial ``"""``, as in input line 2, below.

 .. code-block:: python